openstenoproject/plover/CONTRIBUTING.md

   - uname -a output might also be useful.

 - If it's Windows,
-  (Ted/Benoit: Where should someone look for the Windows version?)
+  press the Windows key + PauseBreak key together in order to bring up the Windows version information.
 ```

 If helpful, submit screenshots of the issue to help debug.